Stable Offline Value Function Learning with Bisimulation-based Representations: Empirical Results

 \paragraph{Domains} We conduct our evaluation on a variety of domains: 1) Garnet \textsc{mdp}s, which are a class of tabular stochastic \textsc{mdp}s that are randomly generated given a fixed number of states and actions \citep{Archibald1995OnTG}; 2) $4$ \textsc{dm} Control environments: CartPoleSwingUp, CheetahRun, FingerEasy, WalkerStand \citep{tassa_dm_2018}; and 3) $9$ \textsc{d4rl} datasets \citep{fu_d4rl_2020, fu_opebench_2021}.
 The first domain enables us to analyze the algorithms' performance across a wide range of stochastic tabular \textsc{mdp}s.
 The second and third set of domains test the algorithms in continuous higher-dimensional state-action environments.
-Due to space constraints, we defer the \textsc{d4rl} results to Appendix~\ref{app:d4rl_ope}.